School Improvement Grants: The Disaster Continues

 • When the program launched, we were told that this now-$6 billion program would produce “dramatic” improvements in our most troubled schools.
 The Secretary talked of “transformation not tinkering.”

-• The most persistently low-performing schools in American got several million dollars, on average, and yet a third of them got worse.
+• The most persistently low-performing schools in America got several million dollars, on average, and yet a third of them got worse.

 • On average, schools with two years of funding and interventions under their belts saw a three percentage point gain in reading proficiency—just about the same gain as all other U.S. schools—those that didn’t get these huge cash infusions.
 (Today’s corrected data is worse than the initial release—gains here went down from five points to three points.)